sapcc/juno/apps/exampleapp/README.md

 }
 ```

-Or using React's lazy loading to keep the bundle size small
+Or using React's lazy loading to keep the bundle size small:

 ```js
 import { lazy } from "react"